 Duolingo: Step 2 / Q & A

-Multiple choice, fill-in questions, listen questions, translations from and into the foreign language, ... there is plenty of variety.
+Multiple choices, fill-in questions, listen to questions, translations from and into the foreign language, ... there is plenty of variety.

 It also gives the right answer in case you had it wrong.

 To go to the next question, press Continue.